Texas Business Corporation Attorneys

 - Start-up expenses – Filing articles of incorporation can be expensive.
 You will need to pay fees to the state of Texas.

 - Significant regulation – C corporations have substantially more government oversight than other types of companies.
 Ensuring compliance is critical.

 - Double taxation for shareholders – A C corporation’s revenue is taxed at the company level and again at the shareholder level.
 Shareholders cannot deduct losses on their personal income tax returns.

-If you're considering forming a C corporation or reorganizing an existing company, you need an experienced attorney on your side.
-We can help you avoid all legal issues down the road and organize your business in a manner that leaves you well-position to succeed.
+If you’re considering forming a C corporation or reorganizing an existing company, you need an experienced attorney on your side.
+We can help you avoid all legal issues down the road and organize your business in a manner that leaves you well-positioned to succeed.
 We can also explain all the advantages and disadvantages of forming an S Corporation and other business structures.

 Discover what a dedicated business attorney can do for your business.
 Contact Brewer, Pritchard & Buckley, PC online or call 713-209-2950.
 We’re prepared to handle all your corporate business needs.